GiottoVerducci/rulebook2024/content.md

 method does not constitute diablerie
 (see [**Diablerie**](https://www.vekn.net/rulebook#diablerie)).

-If both regular damage and aggravated damage are successfully inflicted on a vampire at the same time, the normal damage is handled first.
+If both normal damage and aggravated damage are successfully inflicted on a vampire at the same time, the normal damage is handled first.
 This only applies to unprevented damage; damage prevention effects can be used to prevent the aggravated damage before the normal damage.
 If a